 Listen to a guided mindfulness meditation every day.
 Try meditating before you go to bed every night, and when you wake up in the morning.
 Practice being in the moment when you take a walk, have a nice bath, or make a delicious meal.

-Mindfulness increases happiness, gratitude, and allows you to appreciate being in the moment.
+Being mindful increases happiness, gratitude, and appreciation for the moment.
 In a world full of fast-paced news cycles, social media, and constant advertisements, it’s important to practice being mindful every day.

 Step 5: Only Communicate Meaningfully With Friends

 When you go on your one-week social media detox, it’s important to continue communicating with friends and family in meaningful ways.
 Social media isn’t the only way to reach out to friends and family, or keep up with them!
 It’s actually more meaningful to have a one-on-one conversation with them, whether it’s by call or text or facetime.